JetBrains/svg-sprite-loader/README.md

 ### `extract` (default `false`, autoconfigured)

-Turns loader in extract mode.
+Switches loader to the extract mode.
-Enables automatically if image was imported from css/scss/sass/less/styl/html files.
+Enabled automatically for images imported from css/scss/sass/less/styl/html files.

 ### `spriteFilename` (default `sprite.svg`)

 Filename of extracted sprite.
-Several sprites could be generated by specifying different loader rules restricted with `include` option.
+Multiple sprites can be generated by specifying different loader rules restricted with `include` option.
-If rules intersects loader will warn about it.
-Example:
+In case of any conflicts loader will produce a warning:

 ```js
 module: {